Airbus A340: Background

-When Airbus designed the Airbus A300 during the 1970s it envisioned a broad family of airliners to compete against Boeing and McDonnell Douglas, two established US aerospace manufacturers.
+When Airbus designed the Airbus A300 during the 1970s it envisaged a broad family of airliners to compete against Boeing and McDonnell Douglas, two established US aerospace manufacturers.
 From the moment of formation, Airbus had begun studies into derivatives of the Airbus A300B in support of this long-term goal.
 Prior to the service introduction of the first Airbus airliners, Airbus had identified nine possible variations of the A300 known as A300B1 to B9.
 A tenth variation, conceived in 1973, later the first to be constructed, was designated the A300B10.
 It was a smaller aircraft that would be developed into the long-range Airbus A310.
 Airbus then focused its efforts on the single-aisle market, which resulted in the Airbus A320 family, which was the first digital fly-by-wire commercial aircraft.
 The decision to work on the A320, instead of a four-engine aircraft proposed by the Germans, created divisions within Airbus.
 As the SA or "single aisle" studies (which later became the successful Airbus A320) underwent development to challenge the successful Boeing 737 and Douglas DC-9 in the single-aisle, narrow-body airliner market, Airbus turned its focus back to the wide-body aircraft market.

 The A300B11, a derivative of the A310, was designed upon the availability of "ten ton" thrust engines.
 Using four engines, it would seat between 180 and 200 passengers, and have a range of 6000 nmi.
 It was deemed a replacement for the less-efficient Boeing 707s and Douglas DC-8s still in service.
 The A300B11 was joined by another design, the A300B9, which was a larger derivative of the A300.
 The B9 was developed by Airbus from the early 1970s at a slow pace until the early 1980s.
 It was essentially a stretched A300 with the same wing, coupled with the most powerful turbofan engine available at the time.
 It was targeted at the growing demand for high-capacity, medium-range, transcontinental trunk routes.
-The B9 offered the same range and payload as the McDonnell Douglas DC-10, but it used between 25% to 38% less fuel.
+The B9 offered the same range and payload as the McDonnell Douglas DC-10, but it used between 25% and 38% less fuel.
 The B9 was therefore considered a replacement for the DC-10 and the Lockheed L-1011 Tristar.